 Cut bananas (with the peel still on) into little slices and have your toddler work to remove the peel.
 This requires each hand to do a different activity at the same time and requires a lot of coordination—one hand holds the banana while the other manipulates the peel.

 Spreading with a knife

-Have them spread hummus or nut butter onto crackers or toast.
+Invite your toddler to spread hummus or nut butter onto crackers or toast.
 Put a small amount of spread in a bowl for them to use.
 Soft butter, nut butter, cream cheese or jam all work well.
 Show them how to cover the toast or cracker with spread and see if they can imitate what you are doing.
-This skill may be hard for your toddler, and will likely take a lot of practice.
+This skill may be hard for your toddler and will likely take a lot of practice.
 They will need time and space (try not to hover) to complete the task on their own.

 Let them mash a banana or cooked potato with a fork.

-Make a smoothie together, letting them drop the ingredients into the blender (keep the blender unplugged while they’re doing this).
+Make a smoothie together, letting your toddler drop the ingredients into the blender (keep the blender unplugged while they’re doing this).